eobrain/funcgo/README.md

 changes are not propagated between threads, so you should avoid using them if possible.

-Note that in the previous two examples there is a single grouped `const` declaration but multiple separate individual `var` declarations.
-Actually either type of declaration can be grouped or individual, but for `const` it is better to use the grouped version for multiple declarations because it generates more efficient Clojure.

 #### Using vectors
 ```go
         into([], range(1, 20))

         =>  [1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19]
 ```